Part 6: Project Teams Training Video (5:58)

 To see what we can do with groups, let’s head over to the Timeline.
 Say we want to create a performance and add the whole cast.

 Once you’ve created the Performance and given it a date & time, click into to the Team field and type “Cast”.
 Note the (2) next to the tag.
 Propared is telling you that 2 people are about to be added to this Task.
 Once you save you’ll see all the cast members listed!

 Finally, you can also use Groups as a distribution list to email a production Book to large numbers of people all at once.

 Let’s return to the Team screen and look at Roles.
 Roles are nice because they tell you who is doing what on a show.
 A person can have different roles on every show they’re part of and multiple roles on each show.
-You’ll see a couple of roles listed here already.
-These were pulled in automatically from the Contacts Screen when we gave people default roles.

 You can easily update any Team member with their Role.
 Since Jose is the Lighting Designer, let’s add it now.
 Just click on Jose, edit, and pop in the new role!